awsdocs/amazon-chime-sdk-developer-guide/doc_source/media-data-plane.md

-# The meetings data plane<a name="media-data-plane"></a>
+# The Amazon Chime media data plane<a name="media-data-plane"></a>

-The meetings data plane includes an audio mixing service, a video forwarding service, and a TURN service\.
-AWS continuously monitors the services, and they scale automatically as load increases\.
-You can create meetings in any media region from any control plane region\.
-Refer to [Available regions](sdk-available-regions.md) for information about the AWS regions that support meetings\.
+You can use any control plane region to create meetings in all AWS Regions\.
+The Amazon Chime media data plane is available in all AWS Regions\.
+It includes an audio mixing service, video forwarding service, TURN service and Session Initiation Protocol \(SIP\) interoperability services\.
+The services are constantly monitored and are designed to scale automatically as load increases\.
+To learn more, see [ Amazon Chime SDK media Regions ](https://docs.aws.amazon.com/chime-sdk/latest/dg/chime-sdk-meetings-regions.html)\.

+ For a current list of Regions and Availability Zones, see [ Regions and Availability Zones ](http://aws.amazon.com/https://aws.amazon.com/about-aws/global-infrastructure/regions_az/)\.